-(a) In category 5 and youth races, no prizes (including primes) of commercial value may be awarded -- only such things as trophies, medals, ribbons and certificates of participation.

-(b) In club races, individual prizes may not exceed a \$10 value.
+- (a) In youth races, no prizes (including primes) of commercial value may be awarded -- only such things as trophies, medals, ribbons and certificates of participation. - (b) In club races, individual prizes may not exceed a \$50 value.

 1G.
 Entry in Races